shakacode/react_on_rails/docs/basics/recommended-project-structure.md

 1. `/client/app/bundles`: Top level of different app domains.
 Use a name within this directory for you app domains.
 For example, if you had a domain called `widget-editing`, then you would have: `/client/app/bundles/widget-editing`
 1. `/client/app/lib`: Common code for bundles
-1. Within each bundle directory (or the lib directory), such as a domain named "comments" `/client/app/bundles/comments`, use following directory structure:
+1. Within each bundle directory (or the lib directory), such as a domain named "comments" `/client/app/bundles/comments`, use following directory structure, if you're using redux.
+However, with React hooks, this will probably be a bit different:

   * `/actions`: Redux actions.
   * `/components`: "dumb" components (no connections to Redux or Ajax).
 These get props and can render themselves and children.